DeadCodeProductions/dead/README.md

 When not specified, `--cores` will equal to the amount of logical cores on the machine.
 The default verbosity level is `warning`.
 However, to have a sense of progress, we suggest setting it to `info`.

-Finally, to find regressions in `trunk`, run
+Finally, to find missed optimizations in `trunk`, run
 ```sh
 # For GCC
 ./main.py -ll info\